refinedev/refine/documentation/docs/packages/documentation/command-palette.md

 ## Access Control

 `refine-kbar` respects the access control settings of your App.
-To learn more about access control, please refer to the [Access Control Provider][access-contol] section of the documentation.
+To learn more about access control, please refer to the [Access Control Provider][access-control] section of the documentation.
 Also, we can use the `canDelete` in the `resources` to check the delete accessibility of the command palette.

 For more information check out the source code of [`refine-kbar`][refine-kbar] package